 Available to individuals who have completed residency in neurosurgery or orthopedic surgery with eligibility for a state license, this outstanding opportunity is one of several academic positions within the Neuroscience Institute and provides dedicated time to conduct research and gain clinical experience in complex spinal surgery technique, in the "Seattle Spine Team" approach.

-Supervision and mentoring are provided by Jean-Christophe Leveque, MD, and Rajiv Sethi, MD, Fellowship Co-Directors, and other faculty and Neuroscience Institute care team members, all experts in the treatment and research of spine and neurological disorders, including Farrokh Farrokhi, MD, Roby Ryan, MD, and Rene Sanchez-Mejia, MD.
+Supervision and mentoring are provided by Jean-Christophe Leveque, MD, and Rajiv Sethi, MD, Fellowship Co-Directors, and other faculty and Neuroscience Institute care team members, all experts in the treatment and research of spine and neurological disorders, including Venu Nemani, MD, PhD, Farrokh Farrokhi, MD, Roby Ryan, MD, and Rene Sanchez-Mejia, MD.

-The application periods for the 2020-2021 Complex Spine Fellowship is now closed.
+The application period for the 2021-2022 Complex Spine Fellowship is open.

 To apply, submit an SFMatch Spine Surgery Fellowship Common Application and required accompanying materials to SFMatch via the SFMatch website.

 If you have any questions, please contact Kelsey Hanson, MBA, Academic Specialist